 What methods can I use to propagate my Arrowhead Plant?

-There are two main methods of propagation you can use for Arrowhead; stem cuttings and division of the mother plant.
+There are two main methods; stem cuttings and division of the mother plant.
 We have had a lot of success with both methods but there are some pros and cons to each of the methods.

-Below you will find a step by step guide to each method of Arrowhead propagation so you can figure out what’s best for you and your plant.
+Below you will find a step by step guide to each method so you can figure out what’s best for you and your plant.

-Propagating an Arrowhead plant through the stem cutting method
+How to propagate an Arrowhead plant through stem cuttings

 Locate a healthy and mature stem

 When taking an Arrowhead stem cutting you want to make sure that the part of the plant you are cutting is healthy.